-There are 24 casino establishments in London each offering different facilities, games and food & drink, offering a different theme, wagering games and dining experience.
-Guide to London Casinos offers you in-depth reviews on each casino in London allowing you to make an informed decision on which casino to visit and join within the London area.
+There are 24 casinos in London each offering different facilities, games and food & drink.
+Each casino offers its visitors a different theme, wagering games and dining experience.
+Guide to London Casinos offers in-depth reviews on each casino in London allowing them to make an informed decision on which casino to visit and join within the London area.

 Each independent casino review contains information on the games offered, the food and drink available within the casino as well as the many facilities available away from the gaming floor such as themed bars, lounges and sports areas.
 Each review also contains information on special events held by each casino, as well as the various customer reward programmes available to join.

 As well as providing useful information on each casino, we have also provided a comments section under each review.

 The purpose of the comments section is to let readers gain more insight from your visits to one of London's many casinos.
 If you've been to any of the casinos reviewed and feel that your experience would be useful to a future reader, we would appreciate your feedback.

 Click on any of the red pins to highlight the closest casino in London to you, then click on the name of the casino to go straight to the in-depth review.

 What's Your Game?

 Blackjack?
 Roulette?
 Table Games or Slots?
 Most of us have a favoured game we like to play.
 As well as reviewing all casinos in London we have sections on each game containing information on the basics of each game to advanced strategy.

 A game of skill or chance?
 Well that depends on who's playing.
 The skill in Blackjack is about lowering the house edge by firstly understanding the basics of the game and then following basic gameplay.
 Once you have a good understanding of basic gameplay, there's more advanced strategy to help you lower the house edge when playing Blackjack.
 Read more about Blackjack.